MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 Canadian Payroll can generate electronic files in the XML format.
 You are responsible for submitting the file to the CRA or Revenue Quebec using one of the supported media types (diskettes, CD-ROMs, or DVD-ROMs) or over the Internet (if you have under 5 Mb of data to file).

-You don’t need to have any special knowledge of XML to generate an XML electronic file using Canadian Payroll.
+You don't need to have any special knowledge of XML to generate an XML electronic file using Canadian Payroll.

 ### Filing the T4/T4A in XML format